 In general, all students were very enthusiastic in online learning during their LFH period.
 This is characterized by active and communicative students during the learning.
 Students also always try to attend the online learning at the agreed time.
 There were some interesting things during the online learning process, namely some students who were usually passive in offline learning, but were quite active in the online learning process.
 The active is refers to the courage of students in asking questions and expressing opinions regarding the material presented.
 This happens because during the implementation of online learning students do not meet each other so there is no pressure from other students and self-confidence is easier to build.
 In contrast to the conditions of offline learning where all students meet face to face so that it becomes a burden on students who have low self-confidence.
 Therefore, online learning can also be used as an alternative way to increase student confidence in the learning process.
-The implication of this online learning is that teachers should be aware not only to dichotomize students into "motivated" and unmotivated groups, as students with the same motivation level, but have different reasons for participating in class.
+The implication of this online learning is that teachers should be aware not only to dichotomize students into "motivated" and unmotivated groups, as students whether the same motivation level, but have different reasons for participating in class.
 In online learning, students have different reasons for participating in class, such as fear of being out of date, being coerced by the authorities, pursuing better results, or pressure on exams [26].

-3.4 Teachers' Obstacles in Online Learning Implementation
+3.4.
+Teachers' obstacles in online learning implementation

 The sudden and unexpected transition of the teaching learning process creates obstacles and difficulties for teachers who carry it out.
 Indonesia is a country with minimal technology facilities, especially in remote areas.
 This situation is able to create difficulties for teachers and students.

-Based on the results of the interview, some of the obstacles faced by teachers during the Online Learning Model are as follows:
+3.4.1.
 Not all students have smartphones